 Goodwill and other intangible assets were recognized in conjunction with the Interpoint, Meta, CLG and Opportune IT acquisitions, as well as the Unibased acquisition (prior to divestiture of such assets).
 Identifiable intangible assets include purchased intangible assets with finite lives, which primarily consist of internally-developed software, client relationships, supplier agreements, non-compete agreements, customer contracts and license agreements.
 Finite-lived purchased intangible assets are amortized over their expected period of benefit, which generally ranges from one to 15 years, using the straight-line and undiscounted expected future cash flows methods.
-See Note 3 - Acquisitions and Divestitures to our consolidated financial statements included in Part II, Item 8 herein for information on the sale of our Looking Glass® Patient Engagement suite of solutions in fiscal 2016, which the Company acquired in connection with its acquisition of Unibased in February 2014.
+See Note 3 - Acquisitions and Divestitures for information on the sale of our Streamline Health® Patient Engagement suite of solutions in fiscal 2016, which the Company obtained in connection with its acquisition of Unibased in February 2014.

-The Company assesses the useful lives and possible impairment of existing recognized goodwill and intangible assets when an event occurs that may trigger such a review.
+The Company assesses the useful lives and possible impairment of intangible assets when an event occurs that may trigger such a review.
 Factors considered important which could trigger a review include:

-- significant under performance relative to historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for the overall business; - identification of other impaired assets within a reporting unit; - disposition of a significant portion of an operating segment; - significant negative industry or economic trends; - · significant decline in the Company's stock price for a sustained period; and - a decline in the market capitalization relative to the net book value.
+- significant underperformance relative to historical or projected future operating results; - significant changes in the manner of use of the acquired assets or the strategy for the overall business; - identification of other impaired assets within a reporting unit; - disposition of a significant portion of an operating segment; - significant negative industry or economic trends; - significant decline in the Company's stock price for a sustained period; and - a decline in the market capitalization relative to the net book value.